Jokelab/Dispatcher/README.md

 }
 ```

-To use the command, inject the dispatcher via DI and call the `Send` method with the commmand as a parameter.
+To use a command, inject the dispatcher via DI and call the `Send` method with the commmand as a parameter.
 Notice that the HelloWorldGreeting class is decoupled from the GreetingHandler class.
 ```C#
 public class HelloWorldGreeting
 {